7 Best Bluetooth Thermometers of 2026

 Cons

-• Purpose-built for basal body temperature tracking — not designed or validated as a general fever thermometer
+• Purpose-built for basal body temperature and ovulation tracking; the slow 1.5–2 minute oral reading is impractical as a general fever thermometer

 Measurement Site